i18next/i18next-scanner/README.md

 }
 ```

-Provides the default value with a function:
+Provides the default value as a callback function:
 ```js
 {
     // @param {string} lng The language currently used.